-In order to provide the excellence in veterinary and patient care that we pride ourselves in, we have to work as a team with your regular veterinarian.
+YES.
+In order to provide excellence in veterinary and patient care, we work as a team with your regular veterinarian.

-Your regular veterinarian will generally initiate a referral to one of our veterinary team if they believe your pet requires more advanced and specialised care and/or treatment.
+Your regular veterinarian will generally initiate a referral to our veterinary team if they believe your pet requires more advanced and specialised care and/or treatment.

 In the case of an emergency, your veterinarian may contact our veterinary team to arrange immediate transfer and care.